Homotopical algebra for Lie algebroids: Applications

-One can therefore think of the mixed structure on $\mc{L}\mf{g}$ as a (rational) algebraic incarnation of the $S^1$-action on $\mc{L}\mf{g}$ by rotation of loops. \end{remark} The Chevalley-Eilenberg complex of a graded mixed $L_\infty$-algebroid over $A$ can be computed internally to graded mixed complexes, using exactly the same formulas as in Definition \ref{fm:def:reducedcecomplex}.
+In fact, the Hopf algebra $k[\epsilon_{-1}]$ provides a rational model for $S^1$, together with its group structure \cite{toe11} (see also \cite[Remark 3.16]{ben12}).
+One can therefore think of the mixed structure on $\mc{L}\mf{g}$ as a (rational) algebraic incarnation of the $S^1$-action on $\mc{L}\mf{g}$ by rotation of loops.
+This more topological (rather than algebraic) perspective is used in derived geometry, cf.\ Remark \ref{rem:diffformsvsloops}. \end{remark} The Chevalley-Eilenberg complex of a graded mixed $L_\infty$-algebroid over $A$ can be computed internally to graded mixed complexes, using exactly the same formulas as in Definition \ref{fm:def:reducedcecomplex}.
 Applying this to the free loop space of an $L_\infty$-algebroid $\mf{g}$, we obtain the following: \begin{example} Let $\rho\colon \mf{g}\rt T_A$ be a fibrant $L_\infty$-algebroid and let $\mc{L}\mf{g}=\mf{g}\oplus \mf{n}[-1]$ be its free loop space.
 The Chevalley-Eilenberg complex $C^*(\mc{L}\mf{g})$ with coefficients in $A$ decomposes into graded pieces